sleepingkiwi/sleepingkiwi-eleventy/readme.md

 > Things to remember or gotchas

+### Cloudinary for images

+This repo is setup to use [Cloudinary] as the media library for [netlify CMS].
+There were multiple reasons behind this decision but primarily it is easier to handle responsive images with a Cloudinary integration.

+> **For a new project:** remember to set up new Cloudinary settings in the config file!

+We initially planned to store the primary image upload in the repo (so that we had ownership of content and it was all centrally located) and then use Cloudinary to [fetch remote images](https://cloudinary.com/documentation/fetch_remote_images) to generate and serve the various responsive sizes.
+However, currently, storing images in the repo can be unintuitive.
+Specifically we had issues with previews, validation etc. becoming unavailable until builds had completed.
+[This is currently being addressed](https://github.com/netlify/netlify-cms/issues/2955#issuecomment-564461031) so we may change the way we handle media going forwards!

 ### Cache busting (adding new files to be cache busted)

 We use [node-file-rev] for cache busting, currently we manually specify which files to cache bust in the `npm run rev` script.
 This is simple but if you generate lots of individual files that need to be cache busted it could be worth looking at automating this a little more.